DLMedeiro/dlmedeiro/README.md

 ⚡ I love helping people, solving puzzles, and creating solutions. ⚡

-With the knowledge base I am building, I want to devlope Web and Software tools to create and solve issues within our education or healthcare systems.
+With the knowledge base I am building, I want to devlope Web and Software tools to create and solve issues within our education and/or healthcare systems.

 #### My Skill Set